What is a wet barrel?

 Didn’t fill your barrels for a month or so after you received them?
 Hate to break it to you, dude, but the ship has sailed.
 Just like most brewing ingredients, wet barrels have an expiration date.
 If you fall into this category, read up on how to take care of your barrel here before investing in a new one.

 3. Steam or swell your barrel

 In our opinion, this option should be your last resort.
 We understand that buying a whole new set of wet barrels can be costly, but even still, unless it’s a wine barrel we don’t recommend steaming or filling your barrel with hot water to re-swell it.
 The water will dilute the flavors of the oak and the original spirit, so you’re not going to get the same profiles you were originally paying for.
 If you are considering swelling your barrel, check out our best recommendations for doing so.
 As for wine barrels, because they’re not dumped as often, they’re often drier than a spirit barrel and so it’s a common practice to steam wine barrels to rehydrate them.

 Another great way to repurpose your dry barrel is to sell it to a local woodworker.
 Reclaimed wood furniture pieces are a hot commodity as our culture shifts more toward supporting local creators and eco-friendly alternatives, and while you probably won’t get all of your money back, it’s better than taking a complete loss and trashing an opportunity to do some good for the earth.
 You can also use it for a variety of your own simple DIY projects, such as a rain barrel, garden planter, or whiskey barrel end table.
 (Check out our Pinterest – we’ve got tons of ideas.)

 Well, this about sums it up.
 Got any more barrel questions for us?
-Shoot them our way at email@example.com.
+Shoot us an email.